wavesjs/waves-ui/README.md

 # Zoomer module

 This module is a simple zoom implementation that interacts with the internal zXoom behaviour of the `timeline`.
-The zoom values can be passed from any external source such as a slider or user interaction, this is just an implementation bases on vertical and horizontal dragging in a div.
+The zoom values can be passed from any external source such as a slider or user interaction, this is just an implementation based on vertical and horizontal dragging on a DOM element.

-_To see the zoomer in action you can visit this [demo](#) and click+scroll for zooming and panning on the waveform._
+_A working demo for this module can be found [here](#)_

 ## Example usage

 ```javascript
 // assume yuo created a timeline with some layers
 var graph = timeline();
 // draw the graph